Elizabeth A. T. Smith: Biography

 Elizabeth Smith joined the Helen Frankenthaler Foundation as its first executive director in fall 2013.

 Her previous position as executive director, curatorial affairs at the Art Gallery of Ontario (AGO) in Toronto was from 2010 to 2013, and her position as Chief Curator and Deputy Director of Programs at Chicago's Museum of Contemporary Art (MCA) was from 1999 to 2009.
 Prior to joining MCA, her position as Curator at The Museum of Contemporary Art (MOCA) in Los Angeles was from 1983 to 1999.

 Smith's curatorial work and writings have spread extensively across many areas, including visual art, public art, and architecture from mid-20th century forward, and have continuously advanced the work of many women artists.
-While at AGO, Smith curated and oversaw exhibitions on the work of artists Yael Bartana and Kim Adams, as well as group shows with artists including LaToya Ruby Frazier and Erin Shirreff, and was curator-in-charge of traveling exhibitions such as Abstract Expressionist New York, Chagall and the Russian Avant-Garde, and Picasso: Masterpieces from the Musée Picasso.
+While at AGO, Smith curated and oversaw exhibitions on the work of artists Yael Bartana and Kim Adams, as well as group shows with artists including LaToya Ruby Frazier and Erin Shirreff, and was curator-in-charge of traveling exhibitions such as Abstract Expressionist New York, Chagall and the Russian Avant-Garde curated by Angela Lampe, and Picasso: Masterpieces from the Musée Picasso.

 As MCA's Chief Curator, Smith curated solo exhibitions of artists Jenny Holzer, Lee Bontecou, Kerry James Marshall, Roberto Matta, Catherine Opie, and Donald Moffett, exhibitions on architecture such as Sustainable Architecture in Chicago: Works in Progress and Garofalo Architects: Between the Museum and the City, and many presentations of MCA's collection.
 Smith's curatorial projects while at MOCA Los Angeles ranged from Blueprints for Modern Living: History and Legacy of the Case Study Houses, The Architecture of R.M.
 Schindler, named by the American section of the International Association of Art Critics as the "Best Architecture or Design Exhibition of the Year", and At the End of the Century: 100 Years of Architecture to a survey of the Cindy Sherman's photographs and the first museum presentations of then-emerging artists Uta Barth, Toba Khedoori, Catherine Opie, and Margaret Honda as well as a collaboration between artist Kiki Smith and architect Wolf Prix of Coop Himmelblau.